Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

  If seeking the 190 visa, you need to commit to residing in Victoria for at least two years

-In short then: comply with national regulations, position your career where Victoria needs you, and demonstrate that you are seriously intending to live and make a contribution there.
+In short, then: comply with national regulations, position your career where Victoria needs you, and demonstrate that you are seriously intending to live and make a contribution there.

-What are Victoria’s Target Industries?
+What are Victoria’s key Industries?

 Every year, the Victorian government assesses its economic requirements and determines target sectors.
 These are the sectors where there is strong demand for skills.

-Following are the industries that tend to feature on the list:
+The following are the industries that tend to feature on the list:

  Healthcare – Doctors, nurses, allied health professionals, aged care staff